jtdLab/dart_counter/README.md

 // handle error thrown by behaivour subject.value
 // maybe splitt big widgets.dart file into sub files with part and part of e.g ingame/widgets.dart

+// TODO clean up font sizes and use only autosizeText

 ## IMPORT STRUCTURE OF PRESENTATION LAYER